Stochastic Soiling Loss Models for Heliostats in Concentrating Solar Power Plants: Fitting Quality Assessment

 where $f(\tau,D)$ is the particle mass flux for particles of diameter $D$ at time $\tau$.
 The mass flux is modelled as product of the mass of the particles in the air, the vertical velocity of the particles, and the mirror horizontal projected area \cite{picotti_development_2018}:

-where $m(t,D)$ is the mass concentration distribution of airborne particles of diameter $D$, $\theta(t)$ is the tilt angle of the mirror, and $v_d(w(t),T(t),D;\,hrz0)$ is the deposition velocity.
+where $m(t,D)$ is the mass concentration distribution of airborne particles of diameter $D$, $\theta(t)$ is the tilt angle of the mirror, and $v_d(w(t),T(t),D;\,hrz0)$ is the deposition velocity , which include gravitational settling, inertial effects, and Brownian motion, depending on particles diameter, as described in \cite{picotti_development_2018}.
 This last term is based on the well-known resistance model \cite{seinfeld_atmospheric_1998} and has a functional dependence on the diameter, wind speed $w(t)$, air temperature $T(t)$, and the site-dependent parameter $hrz0$ (the ratio of a reference height to the surface roughness of the site).
 Beyond this functional dependence, the details of the model are not particularly important for the later developments in this paper, so the interested reader is referred to \cite{picotti_development_2018} for more details.

 Unfortunately, the mass distribution in \eqref{eq:flux} is not usually known.
 Typically, the cumulative mass up to a few diameters --- often just one --- are measured.
 The most commonly available are $PM_{10}$ and $TSP$, which are the cumulative particle mass up to a diameter of 10$\mu$m, and the total suspended particles, respectively.
 Assuming constant density, the mass distribution is factored into the following form